jbhandari/bitters/README.md

   **Note:** If you are using Bitters and Neat without Ruby on Rails, you need to change the import for `neat-helpers` inside `_grid-settings.scss` to `"../neat/neat-helpers"`.

-  If you want to use Neat functions in Bitters, you can `@import "grid-settings";` before Neat, remove `@import "grid-settings";` from `_base.scss` and import the rest of bitters after.
+  If you want to use Neat functions in Bitters, you can `@import "grid-settings";` before Neat, remove `@import "grid-settings";` from `_bitters.scss` and import the rest of bitters after.
 For example:

   ```scss
   @import "bourbon";